ywi/lockoutsharing/README.md

 ### 🪙 Tipping
-What I offer is free and will always be — no strings attached.<br> But if you feel like showing appreciation, feel free to mail any amount of gold to `ywi-tarrenmill`.
+What I offer is free and will always be — no strings attached.<br> But if you feel like showing appreciation, feel free to mail gold to `ywi-tarrenmill`.

 🌍 _Don’t have a character on Tarren Mill? <br> Create a new Allied Race character and use the <img src="https://wow.zamimg.com/images/wow/icons/large/inv_cosmicvoid_orb.jpg" width="20" height="20"> <a href="https://news.blizzard.com/en-us/article/24115313/get-the-band-together-for-warbands#:~:text=Carting%20Around%20Your%20Band%20Equipment,deposit%20and%20withdraw%20items%20freely." target="_blank">Warband Bank</a>  to transfer gold across realms._